rerdavies/pipedal/docs/Configuring.md

 </table>

 Selecting 2 buffers provides lower latency, but leaves very little CPU time for audio processing, so you may experience more underruns if you select 2.
-Selecting 4 buffers provides much more time for proessing.
-Using a buffer size of 16 increases CPU load slightly, since there a certain amoung of CPU overhead associated with handling of each buffer.
+Selecting 4 buffers provides much more time for processing.
+Using a buffer size of 16 increases CPU load slightly, since there a certain amount of CPU overhead associated with handling of each buffer.
 That being said, 16x4 audio buffer configuration is a highly recommended choice if your audio adapter can support it.
 It provides excellent latency with very little chance of overruns.

-All things being equal, you should perfer 48000hz sample rates to 44100Hz sample rates.
-The higher sample rate makes it easier for plugins to implement audio effects without high-frequency artifacts; and Nueral Amp Models are usually designed to work best at 48000Hz sample rates.
+All things being equal, you should prefer 48000hz sample rates to 44100Hz sample rates.
+The higher sample rate makes it easier for plugins to implement audio effects without high-frequency artifacts; and Neural Amp Models are usually designed to work best at 48000Hz sample rates.

 ### Configuring Input Trim Levels on Older USB Audio Devices